harikishan468/cka-prep-by-hari/README.md

    3) Install **Kind** using the steps based on your OS as shown on this website: https://phoenixnap.com/kb/kubernetes-kind
 3) To check if the installation was successful by running the below commands
    1) go version should give some similar output based on the version installed.
-      Execute the below command in Terminal.
+      Execute the below command in Terminal.</br>
        **go version** </br>

       <img width="489" alt="image" src="https://github.com/harikishan468/cka-prep-by-hari/assets/18546196/27140578-37ce-4dc4-ae42-431b8e904f40">